Osan enhances defense with Combat Readiness Course

 |0

-This work, Osan enhances defense with Combat Readiness Course [Image 14 of 14], by SSgt Thomas Sjoberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Osan enhances defense with Combat Readiness Course, by SSgt Thomas Sjoberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT